mthvedt/mcu/README.md

 this absence is a little glaring; it means that you can't ever use vars with a computation that doesn't fit in the single-thread model.

+Underflow solves both these things.
+I'll tell you more once I get around to changing this documentation.

 ## License

 Copyright (C) 2011 Mike Thvedt